 the ARB exercising review and validation of conformity and currency at points defined in the plan required by the preceding clause;

-at the discretion of the ARB or in response to any observed or reported deficiency, periodic re-assessment by the ARB of selected areas of conformity
+at the discretion of the ARB or in response to any observed or reported deficiency, periodic re-assessment by the ARB of selected areas of conformity.

 In the event that oversight identifies areas for concern then the ARB shall investigate further the circumstances and determine whether any corrective action is required.